Septimius Severus: Relations with the Senate and People

-Severus' relations with the Senate were never good.
+Severus's relations with the Senate were never good.
 He was unpopular with them from the outset, having seized power with the help of the military, and he returned the sentiment.
-Severus ordered the execution of a large number of Senators on charges of corruption or conspiracy against him and replaced them with his favourites.
-Although his actions turned Rome more into a military dictatorship, he was popular with the citizens of Rome, having stamped out the rampant corruption of Commodus' reign.
+Severus ordered the execution of a large number of Senators on charges of corruption or conspiracy against him and replaced them with his favorites.
+Although his actions turned Rome more into a military monarchy, he was popular with the citizens of Rome, having stamped out the rampant corruption of Commodus' reign.
 When he returned from his victory over the Parthians, he erected the Arch of Septimius Severus in Rome.

 According to Cassius Dio, however, after 197 Severus fell heavily under the influence of his Praetorian prefect, Gaius Fulvius Plautianus, who came to have almost total control of the imperial administration.
-At the same time, a bloody power crisis erupted between Plautianus and Julia Domna, Severus' influential and powerful wife, which had a relatively destructive effect on the centre of power.
-Plautianus' daughter, Fulvia Plautilla, was married to Severus' son, Caracalla.
+At the same time, a bloody power crisis erupted between Plautianus and Julia Domna, Severus's influential and powerful wife, which had a relatively destructive effect on the centre of power.
+Plautianus' daughter Fulvia Plautilla was married to Severus's son Caracalla.
 Plautianus' excessive power came to an end in 204, when he was denounced by the emperor's dying brother.
 In January 205 Julia Domna and Caracalla accused Plautianus of plotting to kill him and Severus.
 The powerful prefect was executed while he was trying to defend his case in front of the two emperors.
 One of the two following praefecti was the famous jurist Papinian.
 Executions of senators did not stop: Cassius Dio records that many of them were put to death, some after being formally tried.
 After the assassination of Gaius Fulvius Plautianus in the rest of his reign, he relied more on the advice of his clever and educated wife, Julia Domna, in the administration of the empire.